-Even though modern beanbags are made to be as safe as possible and include several safety features, a new scare has been making the rounds on the gossip circuit.
-Some beanbags packaged for sale in parts of the U.S. have recently been found with warning labels affixed stating that the materials may be toxic or cause cancer.
-While there is some truth to these labels, it is important to note that this possible safety hazard does not apply to all beanbags — only those made of certain materials, such as vinyl or memory foam.
+24 June 2015Since bean bags became famous in the 1960s and 1970s, they have been the subject of much debate.
+Much of which is regarding the health and safety of those who own or use them.
+However, most bean bags made today, and indeed, those sold by reputable merchants, are just as safe as any other type of furniture you would put in your living room, recreation area or outdoor patio.
+Bean bags are recommended by doctors for their ergonomic features.
+And they can be used as a form of therapy for individuals with severe medical conditions, such as autism.
+But are bean bags toxic?
+Even though modern bean bags are made to be as safe as possible and include several safety features, a new scare has been making the rounds on the gossip circuit.
+Some bean bags packaged for sale in parts of the U.S. have warning labels affixed stating that the materials may be toxic or cause cancer.
+While there is some truth to these labels, it is essential to note that this possible safety hazard does not apply to all beanbags — only those made of certain materials, such as vinyl or memory foam.

-- Acetone – Acetone is toxic when it is inhaled in large volumes.
+- Acetone – Acetone is toxic when inhaled in large volumes.

 - Dimethylformamide – Exposure to this substance may cause organ damage.